Wu-Haonan/Wu-Haonan.github.io/_posts/2024-05-02-Backpack_Quotient_Filter.md

 # Motivation

-**Problem Definition: if a sequence is present or absent and, even better their abundance.**
+**Problem Definition: if a sequence is present or absent in a database, even better their abundance.**

 But it's hard to achieve for a huge database.

-$\Rightarrow$ So we have to do pseudo-alignment (only reporting present or not without coordinates on genome).
+$\Rightarrow$ So we have to do **pseudo-alignment** (only reporting present or not without coordinates on genome).
 Like, Kallisto.

-$\Rightarrow$ "Threshold" pseudo-alignment: at least a fixed fraction $\tau$ of the $k$-mers are found in that genome.
+$\Rightarrow$ **"Threshold" pseudo-alignment**: at least a fixed fraction $\tau$ of the $k$-mers are found in that genome.
 Like, Bifrost.
 In other words, these tools break down queried seqs into $k$-mers; and compare them against datasets (organized as colored Bruijn graph).

 But the graph construction is limitation.

 $\Rightarrow$ If allow false-positive, some tools use Approximate Membership Queries (AMQ) data structure.
 Trade off between size and false-positive rate.

-**Problem Definition: if a $k$-mer is present or absent and, even better their abundance.**
+**Problem Definition: if a $k$-mer is present or absent in a database, even better their abundance.**

 Data structures covered in these tools.